 2. These policies are regularly reviewed by the governing board.

+3. Policies are published in easily accessible locations.

 Modesto Junior College embraces the ideals of academic freedom and integrity.
 On June 28, 2004, the Yosemite Community College Board of Trustees adopted BP4030 which states:

-Recognizing that academic freedom is essential to the pursuit of truth in a democratic society, the district adheres to the following principles:
+“Recognizing that academic freedom is essential to the pursuit of truth in a democratic society, the district adheres to the following principles:

 Faculty shall be free: